Third Traditions LLC

 Certain that all groups must be welcomed, he then created a special tenet, the Third Tradition that embodied total inclusion of all people desiring relief from their struggles.
 He composed twelve suggested rules to stave off any hierarchical structure in his unique group, however, the Third Tradition best challenged his personal biases.

-Likewise, Third Traditions Foundation (Traditions - purposely plural) unveils all our prejudices hidden behind good will and seeks to bring harmony to the cognitive dissonance between good intentions and actual impact.
+Likewise, Third Traditions unveils all our prejudices hidden behind good will and seeks to bring harmony to the cognitive dissonance between good intentions and actual impact.
+(Traditions is purposely plural to avoid copyright infringement.)

 People who, despite compelling evidence to the contrary, insist bias plays no part in disparate impact or in disparate treatment.